No More Restructuring! Please.

 by Chris MzN

 The need to change an organisation is constant.
-Non-profit organisations should beat the permanent catch – up playing and disruptive, expensive restructuring projects.
+Non-profit organisations should beat the permanent catch-up playing and disruptive, expensive restructuring projects.
 But how?
-At MzN International, I explore how we can keep up with the changing environment without having to constantly go through reorganisation projects.
+At MzN International, we explore how we can keep up with the changing environment without having to constantly go through reorganisation projects.

 Yet, non-profit organisations are failing to keep their operating models up to date and adapt to the changing environment.
 Organisations struggle to deliver the impact in the world that they have set up due to operational inefficiencies, outdated financing models and non-agile structures.

 One reason is that even though the need to change is ever increasing, the way we are changing is not.
-I have observed many non-profits that find themselves constantly playing catch – up – trying to launch one restructuring project or strategy after another.
+We have observed many non-profits that find themselves constantly playing catch-up – trying to launch one restructuring project or strategy after another.
 By the time the restructuring is done, the demands and environment have changed once more, and we need to restructure again, and again…

 This is not the most effective way to keep up with the hyper-competitive environment, fast-paced context changes and amazing technological opportunities.
-I think that there is a cheaper and better alternative available.
+We believe that there is a cheaper and better alternative available.

 Organisational change should be as constant as the change happening around us.
 For NGOs to succeed in the long term, we need to install the ability to identify and respond to internal inefficiencies and adapt the requirements as a matter of routine practice.
 This constant evolutionary capacity will keep the organisation nimble, self-critical and evolving.
-It is a much less stressful and cost – effective way to change compared to the endless restructuring projects.
+It is a much less stressful and cost-effective way to change compared to endless restructuring projects.

-The key is to build an organisation that is always evolving.
-This can be done by introducing mechanisms that take a good and hard look at the structure, processes, performances and systems within the organisation.
-And do this on a regular basis.
-Think of it like an internal monitoring & evaluation function, but for an organisation.
+The key to avoid constant restructuring is to build an organisation that is always evolving.
+This can be done by introducing mechanisms that take a good, hard look at the structure, processes, performances and systems within the organisation, and do this on a regular basis.
+Think of it like an internal monitoring and evaluation function, but for an organisation.